hexaxsoftwares/houx.js/README.md

 Params is a consistent way of passing model based datas from the parent down to the child widget

-Define the params option in the widget's options object and access them in the template as `$params.xxx`.
+You can Define the params option in the widget's options object and access them in the template as `$params.xxx`.

-validation can be a type function, or an object consisting of type , default, or required, and a validator method which returns a conditional boolean value
+validation can be a type function, or an object consisting of type , a validator method which should conditionally return a boolean value and default, or required properties.

 e.g